sarthak-p/youtube-clone/README.md

 - Run `npm i` to install all dependencies.
 - Run `npm start` to start the development server.

-At this point, a new browser will be opened through which you can view/edit the app.
+At this point, a new tab will be opened in your browser through which you can view/edit the app.
+You can type something in the searchbar and click the search icon which will take you to a preset search page.
+To go back to the homepage, click on the YouTube logo at the top.

 For more instructions, please go to the "youtube-clone" folder and follow the instructions in the README.